All Episodes

 Well, you can afford it, perhaps.

-We can just give it a try.
+we can just give it a try.

-Our Red Hat squadron, it's called.
+Our Red Hat Squadron, as it's called.

 No, I didn't know that.